UNC head coach Roy Williams retires as 3rd winningest coach in Division I history

 CHAPEL HILL, N.C.
 (WTVD) -- UNC Head Men's Basketball Coach Roy Williams is retiring after 33 seasons as a head coach in the NCAA.

 Williams led the Tar Heels to three national championships.
-He finishes his career as the third winningest coach in Division 1 history.
+He finishes his career, at age 70, as the third winningest coach in Division 1 history.

 Williams will hold a press conference at 4 p.m. while standing on Roy Williams Court at the Dean E. Smith Center.
 The press conference is closed to the public, but it will be streamed in the video player above.